escapist_title.jpg (12430 bytes)

 Gore, Tipper

 Wife of former vice president Al Gore and founder of the Parent's Musical Resource Center (PMRC), a watchdog group for popular music.
-In her book Raising PG Kids In An X-Rated World, she lists D&D as one of the many occultic fads that teens of the day have involved themselves.
+In her book Raising PG Kids In An X-Rated World, she lists D&D as one of the many occultic fads in which teens of the day have involved themselves.
 The book also listed contact information for BADD and Pat Pulling.

 Hobgoblin